 So, How Many Times Should You Reuse Frying Oil?

-Like I said, there is no specific number of times.
-However, there are signs you need to look our for in your oil the next time you want to use them.
-These sign will tell you if it is still okay to use or if the oil has reached its limits.
+As I said, there is no specific number of times.
+However, there are signs you need to look out for in your oil the next time you want to use them.
+These signs will tell you if it is still okay to use or if the oil has reached its limits.
 Also, there are measures you too should put in place to preserve the quality of the oil and retard deterioration.